ShurimasKitten/HomoclinicContinuation_COCO/README.md

 </div>

+In addition, when an orbit flip (OFS or OFU) is detected, its type - A, B, or C - is printed for further classification.

 ## Working example
 The boundary value problem (BVP) is demonstrated using a four-dimensional climate model as a representative example.
 We begin by performing one-parameter continuation and branching a periodic solution from a Hopf bifurcation point